March 24, 2017

 Here are a few things that caught our attention for 2017:

 Comfy high-rise running tights come with all kinds of benefits: they won’t dig in to your hips, they give a snug and supported fit, and they provide great coverage for post-run stretching.
-The new Sanctuary running tights come in a high-waisted option with a minimalist single inseam.
+The new Patagonia Maipo tights come in a high-waisted option with a minimalist single inseam.

 Tees that look (and smell) fresh

 Long run planned?
-How about sweaty speed work?
-Look for lightweight tees treated with antimicrobial Polygiene to help them smelling fresher.
-The MEC Rhythm Tee and Core Shot shirt use this treatment, are made of recycled polyester, and have a roomy but flattering fit.
+How about sweaty speed workout?
+Look for lightweight tees treated with antimicrobial Polygiene to help them smell fresher longer.
+The MEC Core Train Tee (also available in men's) uses this treatment, are made of recycled polyester, and have a roomy but flattering fit.

 Very off-road runners